Const-me/fTetWild/Readme.md

 The API surface is tiny: a single DLL entry point `createMeshRepair`, 3 COM interfaces, and a couple of helper structures.

-The I/O was out of scope of the library.<br/>
+I/O was out of scope of the library.<br/>
 A user is expected to supply a mesh as a pair of vertex/index buffers in system RAM, and the results are available as another pair of these buffers.

 The API of the DLL was designed to be equally usable from C++ and C# programming languages.

 # Performance

-About the performance, I’ve benchmarked on the [Stanford dragon](https://en.wikipedia.org/wiki/Stanford_dragon) 3D model with default settings.
+I’ve benchmarked on [Stanford dragon](https://en.wikipedia.org/wiki/Stanford_dragon) 3D model with default settings.

 The computer I’m using at the time of writing has AMD [Ryzen 7 5700G](https://www.amd.com/en/products/apu/amd-ryzen-7-5700g) processor.